 I do believe that it’s possible to have a good experience on meth.
 However, I can’t in good conscience recommend its usage.
 The cons outweigh the pros like a supermassive black hole to a gentle fart in the wind.

-If you do ultimately partake, then I can only give the advice passed to me from a more experienced friend:
+If you do ultimately partake (or fall victim to the aforementioned scumbag scheme), then I can only give the advice passed to me from a more experienced friend:

 - Don’t expect to sleep anytime soon.